 Do your research before you decide where to buy Bitcoin.
 There are a number of cryptocurrency exchanges in Canada and worldwide that offer different features and transactions fees, plus options like peer to peer and Bitcoin ATMs.

 Exchanges offer more convenience and security than your other options.
 Transaction fees will be higher than peer to peer transactions but lower than Bitcoin ATMs, though they can vary widely.
 As a Canadian, international exchanges might not be as useful to you as few accept Canadian currency, leaving you stuck with high exchange fees.
-Canadian banks have traditionally had a hostile relationship with cryptocurrency, making it difficult to buy Bitcoin with Canada currency.
 International exchanges won’t let you turn Bitcoin back into Canadian dollars, while some even have small limits on how much Bitcoin Canadians can buy.

 Ideally, when you go with a Canadian crypto exchange, you get:

-A Canadian cryptocurrency exchange is the securest and most convenient way to buy Bitcoin.
+A Canadian cryptocurrency exchange is the most convenient way to buy Bitcoin.

 Bitbuy offers low transaction fees and the convenience of buying Bitcoin with Canadian dollars.
 New traders will appreciate our easy-to-use interface, thanks to a new-and-improved UI on our web app.
 It’s designed to make trading CAD for Bitcoin intuitive and simple.
 A strong support team can also help you with any hitches.
-The new Bitbuy interface is the product of Chris Swick, a UX/UI expert Bitbuy hired to reinvent its platform to make it more accessible to casual Bitcoin buyers.
 The new interface came alongside an expanded range of services and improved customer support.
-The guiding principle behind the new Bitbuy was to create a safe and secure Bitcoin platform that did not require extensive technical know-how.
-The changes were timely as Bitcoin prices soared shortly after and the media hype brought mainstream attention to cryptocurrencies.
+The guiding principle behind the new Bitbuy was to create a safe and secure Bitcoin platform that did not require extensive technical know-how

 Advanced Bitcoin traders get fast and easy Bitcoin purchases and withdrawals.
 Bitbuy has become one of Canada’s most convenient on and off-ramps for Bitcoin.
 While the Canadian banking sector has viewed cryptocurrency with skepticism, Canadian crypto exchanges like Bitbuy bridge the gap by making it easy to buy Bitcoin with Interac from a Canadian bank.
 It’s never been more straightforward to buy Bitcoin in Canada.